ssalehi152431/SenseAhead--Smart-T-shirt-for-Vital-Sign-Monitoring/README.md

 # SenseAhead Smart Shirt for Occupational Health
-# VSM-3 Vital Signal Monitoring System
+# VSM-3 Vital Sign Monitoring System

 This repository contains all design, firmware, hardware, and web application files required to run the VSM‑3 wearable system, which collects **ECG, SpO2, IMU, and temperature data** and displays them on a local web dashboard.